Sology/smart_listing/README.md

 Note that `:sort_attributes` are array which of course means, that order of attributes matters.

+There's also a possibility to specify available sort directions using `:sort_dirs` option which is by default `[nil, "asc", "desc"]`.

 ### List item management and in-place editing

 In order to allow managing and editing list items, we need to reorganize our views a bit.
 Basically, each item needs to have its own partial: